-Veterans, service people, and qualified dependents intending to use Veterans Benefits Administration (VA) benefits should contact the VA coordinator and be aware of the following policies:
+Veterans, active-duty service members, and military-connected family members intending to use military education benefits should contact the School Certifying Official and be aware of the following policies:

-- 1. It is the student's responsibility to notify the VA coordinator immediately when increasing or decreasing unit load, withdrawing, or taking a leave of absence. - 2.
-Appropriate credit for previous education will be granted. - 3.
-All students using VA benefits must make satisfactory progress toward their educational objectives.
+- 1. It is the student's responsibility to notify the School Certifying Official immediately when increasing or decreasing unit load, withdrawing, or taking a leave of absence. - 2.
+Appropriate credit for previous education will be granted. - All students using military education benefits must make satisfactory progress toward their educational objectives.
 In general, unsatisfactory progress for veterans' benefits is considered attainment of less than a "B" (3.0) cumulative grade point average for two consecutive semesters.
-In addition, the VA will submit payment only for courses required for the student to earn a degree. - 4.
-Students who withdraw from the University may have their benefits terminated as of the date of withdrawal.
+In addition, The Veterans Benefits Administration (VA) will submit payment only for courses required for the student to earn a degree.

+4. Students who withdraw from the University may have their benefits terminated as of the date of withdrawal.
 Students who fail to complete all courses attempted in a semester will have their benefits adjusted.
 Students who withdraw from a course (or courses) in the middle of the semester will have their benefits adjusted based on the date of withdrawal.